 Thank you for your understanding and stay safe!

 The 5th Annual Kaua‘i Steel Guitar Festival was held on Friday and Saturday, February 28-29, 2020, at the Sheraton Kaua‘i Coconut Beach Resort.
 This festival was presented in the days preceding the annual Aloha Music Camp as an extension of the Hawaiian Steel Guitar experience that is offered at the camp.
 In addition to steel guitar performances by Hawai‘i steel guitar masters, the festival included workshops, kanikapila jam sessions where festival guests played along with the steel guitar masters, and Open Stage sessions where amateur Hawaiian Steel Guitarists presented their own programs to festival guests.

-A pre-festival KIKA PILA jam session was held at Keoki's Paradise in Poipu Beach Thursday evening between 6PM and 9PM.
-Festival featured musicians and Next Generation steel guitarists and members of the Ke Kula Mele ensemble were joined by guest performers for a fun evening.
-Click here for an area map.
+A "Kīkā Pila" kanikapila jam session to kick off the festival was held on Thursday evening, February 27, 2020 at Duke's Kaua‘i.
+Festival musicians and NextGen steel guitarists and members of the Ke Kula Mele Hawai‘i ensemble were joined by guest performers for a fun evening.

 The festival was presented free to the public by Hawaii Institute for Music Enrichment and Learning Experiences (HIMELE) in association with the Ke Kula Mele Hawai‘i School of Hawaiian Music with partial funding by Hawai‘i Tourism through the Kūkulu Ola Program